Mini-Implants “The Economic Snap On Denture”

 Q: Does it hurt to put them in?

-A. Mini-implant placement is a simple one-step procedure.
+A. Implant placement of this type is usually a simple one-step procedure.
 Your gums will not be cut open and no sutures are needed.
 The process is made easy for you with non-lingering sedation and oral conscious sedation.
 You will walk out of the office and probably have no pain at all.